How to See In-Page Analytics in WordPress (The Easy Way)

 In-page analytics is actually something you can do with Google Analytics, but it’s not really widely known, so most Google Analytics users probably don’t use it.

-That’s a shame, because it can help you take note of where your visitors are clicking and how they’re interacting with your website in order to make changes that’ll bring in more conversions.
+That’s a shame because it can help you take note of where your visitors are clicking and how they’re interacting with your website in order to make changes that’ll bring in more conversions.

 ExactMetrics is the best WordPress Analytics plugin.
 Get it for free!